killernova/goossselect/README.md

 ### Step 1: create a new selector or meta
 `s, err := gol.NewSelector("Select * from ossobject")`

-You can also set options for this generator with defined function or function defined by yourself:
+You can also set options for this generator with predefined functions or functions defined by yourself:

 `s, err := gol.NewSelector("Select * from ossobject", gol.SetRange("line", 10, 333))`